Our role (or job!) as Governors of the School...

 We take Mr Jewitt's advice on educational matters because this is his expertise, and constantly work together with him towards improving the School and making sure ALL the pupils at Snarestone are making as much progress as they possibly can and achieve the best they can.

-Split into three smaller groups (or sub-committees) we discuss with Mr Jewitt (who is also a governor) if the lessons are exciting enough.
+We also discuss with Mr Jewitt (who is also a governor) if the lessons are exciting enough.
 We ask ourselves: how many children are finding lessons a bit difficult or too easy?
 What can the school do to change this?

 Other questions we ask are: Do we have enough money to buy materials or pay for extra staff to help smaller groups progress?
 Do we have enough learning space?
 Are all our children safe and healthy at school so they can learn really well?